 Top Tips for Working As a Locum Vet or Vet Nurse in the UK

-Travel to the UK to Work
+Veterinary Staff Traveling to the UK to Work

 It’s no secret that Britain relies heavily on travelling international vets from Europe, Australia, New Zealand and North America to supply veterinary talent to cover the shortages here.
 The UK just doesn’t produce enough homegrown vets.
 Add Brexit to this and the heavy reliance on European vets working in the UK, the next few months and years are going to prove extremely interesting on the availability of talent here in the UK.
 It is likely that if European vets need a visa to work in the UK, we will see more travelling and locum vets from other global countries (also needing a visa).

 The keynote here is that if you don’t have a UK passport, vets will need a visa in place before arriving in the UK to work.
 There are a number of working visas that may be applicable and possible new rulings for Europeans.
 Ancestral visas and holiday working visas have traditionally been the most used avenues for vets to travel and work in the UK for 2-4 years.
 These visas give access to work in the UK and make use of excellent travel opportunities available here.